ntop/ntopng/doc/src/plugins/checks.rst

 Flow User Scripts
 -----------------

-Flow user scripts are executed on each network flow directly from the C++ with flow callbacks.
+Flow user scripts are executed on each network flow directly from the C++ with flow checks.
 The user script have access to flow information such as L4 and L7 protocols, peers involved in the communication, and other things.
 This information can be retrieved via the `Flow User Scripts API`_.

 Refer to :ref:`Flow User Script Hooks` for available hooks.